chiefonboarding/ChiefOnboarding/docs/Howto.md

 Administrators are people that have full control over the dashboard.
 They can create new hires, remove them, create sequences and templates and so on.
 You can create as many as you would like.

 ### Administrators with limited access
 Optionally, you can add people with limited access.
-They would have access to their new hire's (being the manager) and their admin to do items.
-That's it.
+They have access to their new hire's (being the manager), the templates/sequences and their admin to do items.
+They will NOT have access to settings items.

 ### Employees
 Employees are basically empty accounts.
 They don't do much by default.
 They will show up on the colleagues page, but that's basically it.
-You can import them from Slack or Google to quickly have them all listed here.
+You can import them from Slack to quickly have them all listed here.

 If you want, you can assign resources to these people and then they will be able to use the Slack bot and online webportal too look into these.
 Resources don't have to be just for new hires - they can be useful for long time employees as well.
 The colleagues page will be accessible for them too then.